-- Concerns & Redress Workshops have been held in the Health Board to promote consistency in terms of the management and investigation of concerns and promote "values" based responses. - The management of complaints was reviewed and revised at a corporate level and within the Units which has led to a gradual improvement in the timeliness of responses sent to complainants.
-As a result, the Health Board achieved the Welsh Government target of 80% of responses being sent to complainants within 30 working days in March and June 2017. - Health Board wide Pressure Ulcer Strategy Group has been established to report to the Assurance & Learning Group with the aim of further reducing pressure ulcers by 10%. - Health Board wide Falls Strategy Group has been established to report to the Assurance & Learning Group. - Quality & Safety Forum has been established to support the work of the Quality & Safety Committee.
+- Concerns & Redress Workshops have been held in the Health Board to promote consistency in terms of the management and investigation of concerns and promote "values" based responses. - The management of complaints was reviewed and revised at a corporate level and within the Units, which has led to a gradual improvement in the timeliness of responses sent to complainants.
+As a result, the Health Board achieved the Welsh Government target of 80% of responses being sent to complainants within 30 working days in March and June 2017. - Health Board wide Pressure Ulcer Strategy Group has been established to report to the Assurance & Learning Group with the aim of further reducing pressure ulcers by 10%. - Health Board wide Falls Strategy Group has been established to report to the Assurance & Learning Group, with the aim of further reducing falls with harm by 10% - Quality & Safety Forum has been established to support the work of the Quality & Safety Committee.